-- S1: Argue correctly and logically and differentiate between scientific and non-scientific arguments. - S2: Discuss and evaluate facts and problems in a considered manner, taking into account controversial points of view. - S3: Recognize the importance, opportunities and risks of applying scientific knowledge for the individual and for society in order to act responsibly. - S4: Reflecting on human patterns of experience and behavior from an evolutionary point of view. - S5: Create and design recommendations for action (e.g. nature conservation strategies, health concepts, nutrition plans, ...).
+• S1: Argue correctly and logically and differentiate between scientific and non-scientific arguments.

+- S2: Discuss and evaluate facts and problems in a considered manner, taking into account controversial points of view. - S3: Recognize the importance, opportunities and risks of applying scientific knowledge for the individual and for society in order to act responsibly. - S4: Reflecting on human patterns of experience and behavior from an evolutionary point of view. - S5: Create and design recommendations for action (e.g. nature conservation strategies, health concepts, nutrition plans, ...).

-In order to enable the pupils to have biological education as part of their basic scientific education (scientific literacy), the lessons in biology and environmental studies must be designed in such a way that competencies from all three areas mentioned above are acquired and based on the learning content of each semester be promoted.
+In order to enable students to form biological education as part of the basic scientific education (Scientific literacy), the lessons in the subject of biology and environmental studies must be designed in such a way that competencies from all three areas mentioned above are acquired and promoted on the basis of the learning content of each semester .